 |Deploy SMS||Deploy SMS messages to an SMS list.|

 Pages permissions give access to creating a Page in Modern Editor.

 Note: Users will need Design Library access for the Media folder link to show up in the Pages sub-nav.
 Without this permission, they can still add images in the pages editor.
 If a user has Design Library access for Email, they will automatically have it for Pages.
 The Media library is the same for both Email and Pages.

-4. Once on the user's account page, select the Delete user button.
+4. On their account page, select Delete User